maximus-powers/jambda/README.md

 # Jambda - JavaScript to Lambda Calculus Converter

 Jambda is a tool that converts JavaScript functions to Lambda Calculus notation.
-It parses JavaScript code and generates equivalent lambda calculus expressions with proper mathematical notation.
+It parses JavaScript code and generates equivalent lambda calculus expressions with proper mathematical notation and visualizes them as John Tromp diagrams.

 ## Features